 Recycled synthetics

-Recycled polyester and nylon (often labeled rPET or ECONYL) are made from plastic bottles or fishing nets.
-They keep plastic out of landfills and oceans, but still shed microplastics and aren’t biodegradable.
+Recycled polyester and nylon (often labeled rPET or ECONYL) are made from existing plastic, such as plastic bottles or discarded fishing nets.
+They can help keep plastic in use and reduce the need to produce more petroleum-based synthetic fabric, but recycled sunthetics are still synthetics.
+They can still shed microplastics when washed, and they still won’t biodegrade.
 While recycling is better than using virgin synthetics, it’s not a long-term fix.